-When you have a baby it feels like everybody has an opinion/view/advice and are only too happy to share that with you.
+When you have a baby, it feels like everybody has an opinion/view/advice and is only too happy to share that with you.
 My question is – who asked you anyway?
 And why is it okay for you to share that opinion with me when I didn’t even ask?

-I understand that the question/opinion can sometimes be open to interpretation, but I feel like there is a definite difference between someone genuinely asking the question and someone who is asking to simply question how you are raising your child because they would do it differently.
+I understand that the question/opinion can sometimes be open to interpretation.
+Still, there is a definite difference between someone genuinely asking the question and someone asking to simply question how you are raising your child because they would do it differently.